PowerShell/psl-omi-provider/README.md

 [OMI]: https://github.com/Microsoft/omi

-Two versions of PSRP are available - server and client.
-The client PSRP package is under development, and will be distributed together with OMI.
-The server PSRP package is available now.
+Two parts of PSRP are available - server and client.
+The client PSRP part (libpsrpclient) is under development, and will be distributed together with PowerShell.
+The server PSRP package is available now and should be installed after installing [OMI][] as it is an OMI provider.

 Get PSRP-Server
 ===============